Aquilegia coerulea: Cultivation

-Aquilegia coerulea is used as an ornamental plant in gardens.
+The Colorado columbine is regarded as a very attractive species.
+The botanist Edwin Blake Payson wrote 1918, "Aquilegia caerulea is without a doubt the most showy and splendid American species of this genus."
+It is used as an ornamental plant in gardens for cut flowers, in border beds, informal gardens, with roses or other shrubs, and in wildlife gardens.
+It is planted in American gardens for its attractiveness to hummingbirds.
+It is also recommended as an attractive plant for revegitation of mountain roadsides in its native range by the Office of Natural Environment in the Federal Highway Administration.
 The species was adopted as a garden plant very soon after its scientific description, with its introduction to the United Kingdom coming in 1864.
-It is also planted in American gardens for its attractiveness to hummingbirds.
-They are tolerant of damage by deer and rabbits.
-It is also recommended as an attractive plant for revegitation of mountain roadsides in its native range by the Office of Natural Environment in the Federal Highway Administration.
-When planting large areas it is seeded at a rate of 112 ounces per acre.

-Colorado columbine is winter hardy in USDA zones 3–8.
+Colorado columbine is winter hardy in USDA zones 3–8, RHS zone H5.
 Plants in cultivation grow most successfully in average to medium garden soil that is well drained and even moisture.
 They may be grown by gardeners in full sun or partial shade, but plants grow best in light to moderate shade.
+Compared to other columbine species it is more tolerant of heat and drought, but is not as long lived in gardens.
 It is propagated both by seed and the division of plants.
+However, though plants divided in spring survive, they are slow to recover.

 Colorado columbine is vulnerable to powdery mildews, particularly when its leaves are regularly wetted by overhead irrigation.
 It is also susceptible to infestation by aphids, though not more than other species of columbine.
 Plants can also be attacked by leaf-miner flies and sawflies.
+Compared to other columbines it is attacked more often by the columbine leafminer (Phytomyza aquilegivora).
+The damage is unsightly, but not does not threaten the health of a plant.
+They are tolerant of damage by deer and rabbits.